N Battery (The Eagle Troop) Royal Horse Artillery

-N Battery (The Eagle Troop) Royal Horse Artillery is a Tactical Group Battery of 3rd Regiment Royal Horse Artillery.
-They are currently based in Albemarle Barracks in Northumberland and equipped with the 105 mm Light Gun.
-The battery is commonly known as a Tactical Group Battery and provides the artillery support to a light role Brigade Formation Reconnaissance Regiment.
+N Parachute Battery (The Eagle Troop) Royal Horse Artillery is a Tactical Group Battery of 7th Parachute Regiment Royal Horse Artillery.
+They are currently based in Merville Barracks Colchester, home of 16 Air Assault Brigade Combat Team (16 AABCT).

+The battery is commonly known as a Tactical Group Battery and provides the artillery support to the Royal Irish Battle Group 16 Air Assault Brigade Combat Team.

 Current role

-N Battery (The Eagle Troop) are currently serving as the fifth Tactical Group within 3 RHA and supports 4th Infantry Brigade.
-They recently deployed as part of J (Sidi Rezegh) Battery, alongside 7 Parachute Regiment Royal Horse Artillery to Afghanistan.
+N Parachute Battery (The Eagle Troop) are currently serving as the Tactical Group within 7 Para RHA and supports 16 Air Assault Brigade Combat Team.

 Battery structure

-N Battery are known as a Tactical Group Battery and they consist of approximately 40 personnel:
+N Parachute Battery are known as a Tactical Group Battery and they consist of approximately 30 personnel: